 Before 2020, online open houses were rising in popularity.
 The convenience of taking a virtual tour right from your laptop is simply far too tempting for individuals who live busy lives.
 The pandemic acted as a key catalyst for this trend making virtual open houses and tours more appealing than ever before.

 One of the best ways to use this approach is to display the areas of your facilities that could use some improvements.
 For example, if your organization caters to animal welfare and you need a new dog run or kennel upgrades, you can use the virtual tour to show your facility as it is, pointing out where donations will go and how they will contribute to your cause.
 Remember to use social media to amplify donor reach.

-If your NPO doesn’t have facilities, you can use a virtual tour to show how you and your volunteers continue to dedicate time and resources to your cause while working from home.
+If your nonprofit doesn’t have facilities, you can use a virtual tour to show how you and your volunteers continue to dedicate time and resources to your cause while working from home.
 You could even point out how you’ve found creative methods to continue working towards common, shared goals.

-Learning about how your NPO or charity is managing operations can be inspirational and motivational for potential donors.
+Learning about how your nonprofit or charity is managing operations can be inspirational and motivational for potential donors.
 And when circumstances don’t allow for an in-person visit, a virtual tour can be equally effective.